Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Introduction

 \section{Introduction}

-Machine learning has been adopted in many computer vision applications, including image classification, question answering, and information retrieval \citep{krizhevsky2012imagenet,devlin2019bert,radford_learning_2021}.
-While machine learning models have comparable accuracy to or beyond human experts, the lack of interpretability in these models has raised concerns about their trustworthiness \citep{doshi-velez_towards_2017,rudin_stop_2019,lipton_mythos_2018}.
+Machine learning has been adopted in many computer vision applications, including image classification, question answering, and concept recovery, often matching or surpassing human performance \citep{krizhevsky2012imagenet,radford_learning_2021}.
+However, the lack of interpretability in these models' predictions has raised concerns about their trustworthiness \citep{doshi-velez_towards_2017,rudin_stop_2019,lipton_mythos_2018}.

-Interpretable models in computer vision generally fall in two categories: \emph{post-hoc explanation} and \emph{interpretable-by-design}. \footnote{ There is an emerging use of Chain-of-Thought (CoT) \citep{wei2022chain} as an interpretability method, which is not fully interpretable-by-design.
-We discuss CoT explanations in \S\ref{sec:interp_design_vs_cot}. } Post-hoc explanation methods aim to provide insights into the decision-making process of trained black-box models \citep{ribeiro_why_2016,lundberg_unified_2017,selvaraju_gradcam_2017,sundararajan_axiomatic_2017}.
-However, such methods often suffer from a lack of faithfulness and stability of the explanations to the original pre-trained models \citep{adebayo_sanity_2018,bilodeau_impossibility_2024}.
-As a consequence, this paper focuses on interpretable-by-design models, which build interpretability directly into the model training process \citep{chen_prototype_2019,alvarez-melis_towards_2018,koh2020concept}.
-Such models usually consist of two steps: (1) extracting human-interpretable concepts from the input and (2) using only these concepts for downstream tasks such as classification or regression.
-For instance, given an image of a cat, an interpretable-by-design model would first extract concepts such as \texttt{animal}, \texttt{furry}, and \texttt{short muzzles}, and then classify the image using only these concepts.
+Interpretable models in computer vision generally fall into two categories: \textit{post-hoc explanation} and \textit{interpretable-by-design} methods.
+Post-hoc explanation methods aim to provide insights into the decision-making process of trained black-box models~\citep{ribeiro_why_2016,lundberg_unified_2017,selvaraju_gradcam_2017,sundararajan_axiomatic_2017}.
+However, such methods often suffer from a lack of faithfulness and stability with respect to the original pre-trained models~\citep{adebayo_sanity_2018,bilodeau_impossibility_2024}.
+This paper focuses on interpretable-by-design methods, which build interpretability directly into the model training process~\citep{chen_prototype_2019,alvarez-melis_towards_2018,koh2020concept}.
+Such models usually consist of two steps: (1) extracting human-interpretable concepts from the input and (2) using only these concepts for downstream tasks such as classification or regression.\footnote{ There is an emerging use of Chain-of-Thought~\citep{wei2022chain} as an interpretability method, which is not fully interpretable-by-design; see \S\ref{sec:interp_design_vs_cot}. } For instance, given an image of a cat, an interpretable-by-design model would extract concepts such as \texttt{animal}, \texttt{furry}, and \texttt{short muzzle}, and then classify the image using only these concepts.